yanray/Black_Hat_Cats/docs/labs/phase_1/Phase1.md

 void loop()
 {
-  leftServo.detach(); //Detach the servos so that the PWM interrupt doesnt interfere with sampling rightServo.detach();
+  leftServo.detach(); //Detach the servos so that the PPM interrupt doesnt interfere with sampling rightServo.detach();
   delay(30);
   for (int i = 0; i < samples; i++)